Sunday, June 22, 2014

 THE FINAL Comments - Denver to MPLS

-Well, it has been over two weeks since we finished the ride.
-I delayed a final post, waiting for all the aches and pains to subside.
-I still have significant numbness in my left hand and partial numbness in my right hand.
-Only the little finger and part of the ring finger are still numb.
+Over two weeks have passed since the ride was completed.
+I postponed a final post, awaiting the resolution of any lingering discomfort.
+Despite this, I still experience significant numbness in my left hand and partial numbness in my right hand.
+Only the little finger and a portion of the ring finger remain numb.

-I have been told this is not uncommon, and it may take over a month to heal.
-While it hasn't improved and is frustrating, I was provided some advice from some good friends.
-I have used the advice, and stretching exercises are most helpful.
-I have learned that pain is not actually from the hand or the wrist but from the elbow.
-As described on many bicycle websites, something called Ulnar Nerve Entrapment at the elbow causes numbness.
+I have been informed that this is not uncommon and that the healing process may take longer than a month.
+While the condition has not improved and remains frustrating, I have received valuable advice from several well-intentioned friends.
+I have implemented their recommendations, and stretching exercises have proven to be most beneficial.
+I have come to understand that the pain does not originate from the hand or wrist, but rather from the elbow.
+As many bicycle websites elucidate, Ulnar Nerve Entrapment at the elbow is the underlying cause of numbness.

 Well, some bicycle lessons learned include: